dieselpoint/norm/README.md

 ###Configuration

-To use Norm in your project, add this Maven dependency:
+To use Norm in your project, add this Maven dependency (COMING SOON, NOT YET IN MAVEN CENTRAL):

 ```
 <dependency>